 Why you should care about DevOps

-Simply put, companies that have embraced DevOps are better positioned to solidify their position in existing markets and expand into new ones.
+Simply put, companies that investigated "what is DevOps" and are implementing DevOps are better positioned to solidify their position in existing markets and expand into new ones.
 Indeed, adopting DevOps is rapidly becoming the de facto standard for software development.
 A quick look at industry examples - think Apple, Netflix, Tesla, Uber, AirBnB and many others - reveals early successes and tremendous potential.

 A large financial software company saw a 15 percent improvement in employee satisfaction just weeks after adopting CD in support of DevOps principles.
 Just as important, a happier and more engaged workforce means increased productivity, lower costs and better software.

-At the end of the day, any company that needs to deliver quality software faster needs to care about DevOps and the supporting practice of CD , which enable continuously building, testing and deploying software in frequent, incremental releases.
+At the end of the day, any company that needs to deliver quality software faster needs to care about DevOps and the supporting practice of continuous delivery, which enable continuously building, testing and deploying software in frequent, incremental releases.

 Companies that fail to embrace DevOps will bleed talent and fall further behind their competition, serving as illustrations of the adapt-or-perish maxim that is as true in the software development world as it is in the natural world.
 Which company do you want to work at?

-There’s been a lot of talk about what DevOps is and is not, but recent consensus is that DevOps is primarily about culture.
+There’s been a lot of talk about what is DevOps is and what it's not, but recent consensus is that DevOps is primarily about culture.
 Organizations that have adopted this culture value collaboration, experimentation and learning.
 In a DevOps culture, all participants in all phases of the software delivery lifecycle align around a shared goal: the rapid delivery of stable, high-quality software from concept to customer.